For gout treatment to work, it has to be targeted right.

 Stop Gout: Your Personal Gout Treatment Plan

-New for 2013 is my personal gout treatment planning service – Stop Gout.
+I am working on my personal gout treatment planning service – Stop Gout.
 I will help you create your own personal treatment plan.
-My target launch date is March 2013, so be certain to subscribe to my gout update service so you do not miss the launch.
+Be sure to subscribe to my gout update service so you do not miss the launch.
 You can follow my progress pre-launch in my Stop Gout pages.

 Types Of Gout TreatmentAs I explained in the Understanding Gout Section, your gout management plan can include selected drug therapies, natural gout cures, and lifestyle changes, or a combination.
 I deal with lifestyle changes in the Gout Diet section.
 When considering non-medical remedies, there is some overlap between diet and certain foods that have been attributed with healing properties.
 In these cases I will cover nutritional properties in the Gout Diet section, and healing properties here.